Matcha Tea Lead Free

 You bet.
 My Matcha Life® adheres to strict food safety standards according to FSSC2200 international regulations which include the North American GMP standards for food quality control.
-For example, operators and visitors are required to “air shower” and apply special footwear coverings, lab coats and even hair-nets before entering our processing facility.
+For example, operators and visitors are required to “air shower” and apply special coverings, lab coats and hair-nets before entering our processing facility.

 Matcha Tea Lead Free

 Is Japanese Matcha tea lead free?

 Traces of lead are everywhere, even in our own bodies.
-No place on Earth is completely lead free, but the tea fields of Japan are very close.
+No soile on Earth is completely lead free, but the tea fields of Japan are very close.
 In fact, a study testing 139 Japanese green tea samples for traces of lead found precisely none (zero) that exceeded safe levels.